Take action: 10 ways you can help end violence against women

 Services for survivors are essential services.

-This means that shelters, helplines, counseling, and all support for survivors of gender-based violence need to be available for those in need.
+This means that shelters, helplines, counselling, and all support for survivors of gender-based violence need to be available for those in need.

 Every year, the 16 Days of Activism campaign calls for united, global action to end all forms of violence against women and girls.